 - What are the critical success factors for the project?

-- What information do we need to assess our progress to plan.
-We have a plan right.
-A strategy for showing up on or near the planned need date ar or near the planned cost.
+- What information do we need to assess our progress to plan?
+We have a plan.
+A strategy for showing up on or near the scheduled need date at or near the planned cost.

-- What is going to prevent this project from being successful and what are we going to do about those things before they impact our success?
+- What will prevent this project from succeeding, and what will we do about those things before they impact our success?

-- How are we going to measure physical percent complete from our work effort?
+- How will we measure the physical percent complete from our work effort?

 - Measures of Effectiveness